America's Definitive Marine Engine Magazine

 Sometimes outboard motor water pumps give up the ghost in the middle of the season, when service technicians are swamped.
 You could miss two or three weeks worth of boating waiting for repairs.
 Or you could change the outboard water pump yourself.

-Coat the threads of the bolts with marine grade anti-seize compound to make subsequent disassemblies easier.
+Just before reattaching the lower unit, first coat the threads of the bolts with marine grade anti-seize compound to make subsequent dis assemblies easier.
 Do not make the mistake of over tightening the bolts or you risk stripping the threads.
 Final due diligence, check the gear case oil, looking for any sign of water intrusion.
 If the seals are bad, now is the time to replace them.